sorah/mairu/README.md

         },
         "code_grant": {
             "authorization_endpoint": "...", // Omit if it is at ${url}/oauth/authorize
-            "local_port": 16624, // Optional.
-Static port number to listen for oauth2 redirect_uri, otherwise ephemeral port is assigned and used.
+            "local_port": 16624, // Optional. default to ephemeral port.
-            "use_localhost": false, // Optional, default to false.
+            "use_localhost": false, // Optional, default to false (http://127.0.0.1).
 Use http://localhost for redirect_uri.
 Has to be true for some issuers, i.e. Microsoft (public client).
         },
         "default_grant_type": "code_grant", // Optional
     }